Budget Analysis and Planning

 Students who have not established and maintained California residence for at least one year immediately prior to the residence determination date for the term during which they propose to attend the University, and who do not otherwise qualify for resident classification under California law or University policy, are required to pay Nonresident Supplemental Tuition.
 Final classifications are made by the Residence Deputy, who is located in the Registrar's Office of the campus the student proposes to attend, on the basis of a Statement of Legal Residence completed by the student and signed under oath.

-- Additional UC residence information is available from the Office of General Counsel.
+- Additional UC residence information is available.

 Waivers of Nonresident Supplemental Tuition